Lactarius deliciosus: Description

 Lactarius deliciosus has a carrot-orange cap that is convex to vase shaped, inrolled when young, 3 to 20 cm across, often with darker orange lines in the form of concentric circles.
 The cap is sticky and viscid when wet, but is often dry.
 It has crowded decurrent gills and a squat orange stipe that is often hollow, 2 to 8 cm long and 1 to 2.5 cm thick.
-The flesh stains a deep green color when handled.
+The flesh and gills stain a deep green color when handled.
 When fresh, it exudes an orange-red latex that does not change color.

-The mushroom is similar to L. rubrilacteus, which stains blue, exudes a red latex, and is also edible.
-It also resembles L. olympianus, which has white latex and tastes unpleasant.
+The spore print is cream-coloured.